 Filled Won Ton Cups turkey pork beef

 Making Filled Wonton Cups is, in itself kind of a money saving proposition.
 And while Wonton Wrappers aren’t dirt cheap (look for them, along with other Asian ingredients around the Lunar New Year when Asian items are often on special and often unadvertised) buying them and using them instead of the premade shells from the frozen section is so much more inexpensive.

-And as far as appetizers go, a little bit of filling really goes a long way in Filled Wonton Cups plus you can decide to really load them up or stretch them.
-And you can decide on any number of fillings which lets you choose your price point.
-Filled Wonton Cups are also a great way to use up any number of leftover items, too and stretch them, even if it is just making appetizers for dinner.
-I know we have breakfast for dinner, brinner but we should have a special name for appetizers for dinner, too.
-Ummm….appetizers for dinner that isn’t already called “Happy Hour” that is!
+Filled Wonton Cups are also a great way to use up any number of leftover items and stretch them, even if it is just making appetizers for dinner.
+I know we have breakfast for dinner, brinner, but we should have a special name for appetizers for dinner, too.
+Ummm….appetizers for dinner that aren’t already called “Happy Hour” that is!

+Filled Won Ton Cups turkey pork beef